WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 She has stated that the world will end as we know it if these features aren't out in 2 days.

 You know however, **that it's better to go well, not rush**.
-And you realize that learning TDD will help you along the way.
+And you realize that learning and applying TDD will help you along the way.

 You are here to improve your skills with Test Driven Development and Clean Code.